readthedocs/readthedocs.org/docs/dev/design/new-notifications-system.rst

 Non-goals
 ---------

-* Create new Build "state" or "status"
+* Create new Build "state" or "status" option for these fields
 * Implement the new notification in the old dashboard
 * Define front-end code implementation
 * Replace email or webhook notifications